 A. Capital, asset quality and profitability continue to be the key areas for monitoring in the revised framework.

-B. Indicators to be tracked for Capital, asset quality and profitability would be CRAR/ Common Equity Tier I ratio1, Net NPA ratio2 and Return on Assets3respectively.
+B. Indicators to be tracked for Capital, asset quality and profitability would be CRAR/ Common Equity Tier I ratio

 C. Leverage would be monitored additionally as part of the PCA framework.